ILNSuryaChandra/xai-telegram-notifier/README.md

-PS: If any nuclear war occurs because of this, I am not responsible. this is my first time using GitHub to distribute something. use at your discretion
+PS: If any nuclear war occurs because of this, I am not responsible. this is my first time using GitHub to distribute something. use at your own discretion

 # XAI Telegram Notifier